 - See last year’s program and pictures from the event.

-Registration will open in early September.
+Registration opens on Wednesday, September 3rd, on this website.
 Like our Facebook page for updates on the registration launch!

 Do you represent a business or organization that would benefit from intimately interacting with 200+ Jewish influencers, chefs, food activists, writers, industry professionals, and early adapter consumers?
 You can have a table at our shuk!
 Fill our the Vendor Registration Form or contact Leah Lazer.